Trevor Griffiths: 1960s–1970s

-The play soon brought him to the attention of Kenneth Tynan, the literary manager of the National Theatre Company who promptly commissioned Griffiths to write the play that became The Party.
+The play soon brought him to the attention of Kenneth Tynan, the literary manager of the National Theatre Company, who promptly commissioned Griffiths to write the play that became The Party.
 This critique of the British revolutionary left featured the National's artistic director Laurence Olivier in his last stage role as the Glaswegian Trotskyist John Tagg.
 Griffiths had by now begun to write television plays, such as "All Good Men" (Play for Today, BBC, 31 January 1974) and "Through the Night" (2 December 1975).
 Influenced by the experience of his wife, the latter is concerned with a woman's treatment for breast cancer.
-In between these two plays came "Absolute Beginners" (BBC, 19 April 1974), in the series Fall of Eagles, which presents a version of events in 1903 involving Lenin and Trotsky.
+Between these two plays came "Absolute Beginners" (BBC, 19 April 1974), an episode of the series Fall of Eagles, which presents a version of events in 1903 involving Lenin and Trotsky.
 He developed a series about parliamentary democracy, Bill Brand, which was first shown by ITV in the summer of 1976.

-Despite his considerable success in the theatre, he said of his work as a television dramatist in 1976: "I simply cannot understand socialist playwrights who do not devote most of their time to television... [t]hat if for every Sweeney that went out, a Bill Brand went out, there would be a real struggle for the popular imagination... [a]nd people would be free to make liberating choices about where reality lies."
+Despite his considerable success in the theatre, he said in 1976 of his work as a television dramatist: "I simply cannot understand socialist playwrights who do not devote most of their time to television... [for] if for every Sweeney that went out, a Bill Brand went out, there would be a real struggle for the popular imagination... and people would be free to make liberating choices about where reality lies."

-In the meantime, Griffiths had continued to write for the theatre with Comedians commissioned by the Nottingham Playhouse.
-The premiere production of the play was directed by Richard Eyre, then artistic director of the Nottingham theatre, and was first performed on 20 February 1975.
-Comedians is set in a Manchester night-school, where a group of budding comics gather for a final briefing before performing to an agent from London.
-The play is set in real time, i.e. as the real time is 7.27, the clock on the wall of the school room also says 7.27.
+In the meantime, Griffiths had continued to write for the theatre with Comedians, commissioned by Nottingham Playhouse.
+The premiere production of the play was directed by Richard Eyre, at that time the artistic director of the Nottingham theatre, and was first performed on 20 February 1975.
+Comedians is set in a Manchester night school, where a group of budding comics gather for a final briefing before performing to an agent from London.
+The play is set in real time, i.e. as the real time is 7.27, the clock on the wall of the schoolroom also says 7.27.
 It subsequently transferred to Broadway, and was later adapted for television by Eyre while he was responsible for Play for Today.